 Kauffman & Associates Wins Video Awards

-Kauffman & Associates, Inc. (KAI)--a Native- and female-owned professional services firm specializing in public health, education and economic development issues, founded in 1990 by Jo Ann Kauffman (Nez Perce)--received industry awards for two videos produced for the National Science Foundation (NSF) and the W.K.
+Native- and female-owned Kauffman & Associates, Inc., a professional services firm specializing in public health, education and economic development issues, has received industry awards for two videos produced for the National Science Foundation (NSF) and the W.K.
 Kellogg Foundation.

 The NSF video, “Weaving STEM Education and Culture,” won a bronze Telly Award in the cultural category and a gold Aurora Award in the documentary category.
 The video supports the federal agency’s Tribal Colleges and Universities Program, "which gives grants to innovative, culturally relevant programs that engage American Indian and Alaska Native students in science, technology, engineering, and math—STEM—education."

 The NSF video highlights students' stories and unique education programs.
 One professor connects traditional Ojibwe teachings with plant taxonomy.
 A nutritional science program is centered around Native foods.

 Students at Southwestern Indian Polytechnic Institute conduct research for the National Aeronautics and Space Administration.